 An assurance case consists of many inter-dependent parts: requirements, argument, evidence, design and process information.
 As a result, a single change to an assurance case may necessitate many other consequential changes - creating a 'ripple effect'.
 It is significant to recognize the importance of every challenge to an assurance case.
 Furthermore, the indirect impact is crucial and one of the biggest challenges.
-Any of these challenges imply re-certification and by extension re-generation of the assurance case of a system.
+Any of these challenges imply the re-generation of the system's assurance case of a system.
 The construction and maintenance of assurance case arguments is expensive and tedious, as it is mainly a manual process that requires a considerable amount of time.
-Therefore, offering safety engineers tool-supported re-evaluation is a big step forward.
+Therefore, ExplicitCase provides safety engineers with tool-supported change impact analysis.

 The change impact analysis includes the handling of challenges regarding the following different argument elements.

 If the challenged item is a Goal, it challenges its relationship to both the parent Goal and to the supporting evidence provided.
 It also challenges the solutions that support the Goal.